 The Dante Law Firm, are experienced wrongful death lawyers that will represent you and your family and will ensure you get compensated to the fullest extent of the law.

 The legal definition of a Wrongful Death is the taking of the life of an individual resulting from the willful or negligent act of another person or persons.
 It is important that you contact the Dante Law Firm, a wrongful death lawyer will contact you immediately.
 There are wrongful death statute of limitations in Florida that defines a timeframe to bring a wrongful death lawsuit.
-Contact Wrongful Death Attorney In Miami today.
+Contact Wrongful Death Attorney today.

 Originally, wrongful death statutes in Florida were created to give financial support for widows and orphans.
 It was also an impetus to encourage people to exercise care to prevent injuries.
 When a wrongful death action is filed in South Florida, it is separate and apart from criminal charges, and neither proceeding has bearing on the other.
 A defendant acquitted of criminal murder charges still may be sued in a civil action by the victim’s family for wrongful death.